Eclipse-SDV-Hackathon-Chapter-Three/sdv_lab/README.md

 # SDV Lab

-Simulate a realistic, modular, and cyber-physical Software-Defined Vehicle (SDV) development environment where teams can design, implement, and demonstrate an SDV feature that operates across a virtual platform.
+Simulate a realistic, modular, and cyber-physical Software-Defined Vehicle (SDV) development environment where teams can design, implement and demonstrate an SDV feature that operates across a virtual platform.

-SDV Lab is a collection of examples about how to use Eclipse projects and other Open Source projects, such as CARLA and Android, to rapidly develop realistic vehicle features, and then simulate and test them in a virtual envirionment.
+SDV Lab is a collection of examples about how to use Eclipse projects and other Open Source projects, such as CARLA and Android, to rapidly develop realistic vehicle features, and then simulate and test them in a virtual environment.

 ![SDV Lab](https://github.com/Eclipse-SDV-Hackathon-Chapter-Three/sdv_lab/blob/main/assets/sdv_lab.png)

 ## SDV Lab Framework

 The SDV Lab repository is organized in folders, where you can find simple examples of components connected to implement unique vehicle funtions.
-Inside the folders will you find README files with technical details about each example.
+Inside the folders you will find README files with technical details about each example.

 ![SW Componenents samples](https://github.com/Eclipse-SDV-Hackathon-Chapter-Three/sdv_lab/blob/main/assets/SW_Components.png)
 Each example is composed by 3 elements: